Herb-AI/HerbSearch.jl/src/iterators/meta_search/readme.md

 8. Exit the REPL by pressing `Ctrl+D`

 ## Run tests
-Since there are some tests that test the thread-parallelism you need to make sure that you initialize julia with some threads (the default is 1) to pass the tests.
+Since some tests check if thread-parallelism works you need to make sure that you initialize Julia with some threads (the default is 1) to pass the tests.
 1. In the `HerbSearch` folder run `julia --project --threads 16`.
 2. Enter package mode using `]`
 3. Type `test`
 4. Wait and hopefully all the tests pass.
-If few tests fail from regarding some `abs(actual_runtime - desired_runtime) <= threshold` assertions is fine, it just means that there is fluctuation in the timing of tests but the setup works.
+If a few tests fail regarding some `abs(actual_runtime - desired_runtime) <= threshold` assertions is fine, it just means that there is fluctuation in the timing of tests but the setup works.

 ## Files